adilbhatia98/CS109A-Group-3/docs/conclusions.md

 ---

 # Analysis of Best Model
-Our best model is the boosted decision tree classifier with a depth of 2 and 751 iterations, which performs with an accuracy of 95.4% in the training set and 93.0% in the test set.
+Our best model is the boosted decision tree classifier with a depth of 10 and 5 iterations, which performs with an accuracy of 66.8% in the test set.

-The following table summarizes the accuracies for all our models, ordered by accuracy in the test set:
+The following table summarizes the top 10 features in our best model:
 ```
 feature	        importance
 minutes_y	        0.149895
 30_day_perc	      0.126930
 14_day_perc	      0.097110
 Last Price	      0.094082
 24_hr_perc	      0.087268
 7_day_perc	      0.071768
 tweet_len	        0.071687
 sent_score	      0.059620
 month	            0.057562
 hour	            0.04439
 ```